EU and international cooperation in the youth sector

 Nordic cooperation

-The Nordic Committee for Children and Young People (NORDBUK) operates as the expert body on youth policy in the Nordic Council of Ministers.
-It is responsible for coordinating and monitoring the Strategy for children and young people of the Nordic Council of Ministers.
-It also grants financial support for organisations and projects related to Nordic cooperation in youth issues.
-For more information on the activities of the Committee for Children and Young People, see the website of the Nordic Council of Ministers.
+The Nordic Committee for Children and Young People operates as the expert body on youth policy in the Nordic Council of Ministers.
+It is responsible for coordinating and monitoring the Nordic Council of Ministers’ strategy for children and young people.
+It also grants support for organisations and projects related to Nordic cooperation in youth issues.

 A new vision for the Nordic Council of Ministers was adopted in summer 2019.